Practical Tips for the Long-Distance Caregiver

 Published In Caregiver Support

-According to the Family Caregiver Alliance, an estimated seven million Americans provide or manage care for a relative or friend over age 55 who lives at least an hour away.
+A 2020 companion report issued by The National Alliance for Caregiving (NAC) and AARP on Caregiving in the U.S. found that 11% of the 50+ plus caregivers lived a least one hour away from their care recipient.
 And those numbers are only likely to increase as society continues to be more and more mobile.
 Providing help and support for an aging friend or family member can include a wide variety of responsibilities, such as: managing money, arranging for in-home care, providing respite care, or helping a parent move.
 The very nature of these tasks can be daunting in any circumstance, but long-distance caregiving adds an additional level of complexity to a role that is already challenging at best.
+Here are additional sources offering checklists and tips for long distance caregiving: The National Institute on Aging, The Caregiver’s Handbook; The Administration for Community Living: Caring Across the Miles.

 Some Things to Consider